nschoe/nschoeslabs/articles/2015-02-20-Overview-of-Common-AI-Algorithm-and-Their-Application-to-the-N-Queens-Problem-Part-I.md

 How will our algorithms, or agents actually _make decisions_?
 One of the ways is to use a _cost function_.
 Quickly said, a cost function gives a price, or a cost: an estimation of _how bad_ a chosen path is.
 Okay that was not so clear after all.
 Let me say it again: a cost function will tell you how much it will cost you to go down the path you're currently examining.
 The goal is, obviously to minimize the overall cost.
 (Now, if you think it's weird to reason in terms of "how bad" your solution will be, you can make the cost function become an _evaluation function_ which will tell you how good your solution is; the goal would be to pick the highest.
 Actually make yourselv familiar with that as I will endlessly switch between cost functions and objective functions, so sometimes we will try to minimize a function, sometimes maximize it.
 But we are always talking about the same thing.
 Be ready for that).
 To make an analogy (again and ever: analogies are the keys to understanding concepts), imagine we are building a GPS application, you want to go from town A to town B. There are several ways.
 You cost function could be the distance, if your goal is to find the shortest path.
 It might be the time, if your goal is to minimize the time you spend on the road.
-Or it might be a combinaison of both: `cost(dist,time) = a * dist + b * time`, adjusting the coefficients.
+Or it might be a combination of both: `cost(dist,time) = a * dist + b * time`, adjusting the coefficients.
 And a great many things depend on finding the _good_ cost function.

 Okay, boring part over, we-are-ready!